Gogo1951/GogoLoot/README.md

 **Gargul**
 >
-> GogoLoot used to have more Automation for Master Looters, Trade-Announce, and some other features... but Gargul handles all of that stuff now.
+> GogoLoot used to have more features...
+Automation for Master Looters, Trade-Announce, and some other features... but Gargul handles all of that stuff now.
 >
 > Download from CurseForge : https://www.curseforge.com/wow/addons/gargul

 <br>

-#### Other Projects from the GDKPd Team
+#### Other Projects from the GogoLoot Team

 <br>

-**Groupie** by Gogo, LemonDrake, & Kynura
+**Groupie** by Gogo, LemonDrake & Kynura
 >
 > A better LFG tool for Classic WoW.
 >